Russian famine of 1921–1922: Origins

-Scope and duration

-The early 1920s saw a series of famines.
-The first famine in the Soviet Union happened in 1921–1923 and garnered wide international attention.
-The most affected area being the southeastern areas of European Russia, including the Volga region.
-An estimated 16 million people may have been affected, and up to 5 million died.
+Cannibalism

+The situation became so desperate that a considerable minority of the starving resorted to cannibalism.
+According to the historian Orlando Figes, "thousands of cases" were reported, with the number of cases that were never reported certainly even higher.
+In Samara, "ten butcher shops were closed for selling human flesh."
+In Pugachyov, "it was dangerous for children to go out after dark since there were known to be bands of cannibals and traders who killed them to eat or sell their tender flesh."
+An inhabitant of a nearby village stated: "There are several cafeterias in the village — and all of them serve up young children."

+This was no exception – Figes estimates "that a considerable proportion of the meat in Soviet factories in the Volga area ... was human flesh."
+Various gangs specialized in "capturing children, murdering them and selling the human flesh as horse meat or beef", with the buyers happy to have found a source of meat in a situation of extreme shortage and often willing not to "ask too many questions".

 Relief effort

 In the summer of 1921, during one of the worst famines in history, Vladimir Lenin, the head of the new Soviet government, along with Maxim Gorky, appealed in an open letter to "all honest European and American people" to "give bread and medicine".
 In an open letter to all nations, dated 13 July 1921, Gorky described the crop failure which had brought his country to the brink of starvation.
 Herbert Hoover, who would later become the U.S. President, responded immediately, and negotiations with Russia took place at the Latvian capital, Riga.
 A European effort was led by the famous Arctic explorer Fridtjof Nansen through the International Committee for Russian Relief (ICRR).